 - The area the speakers were in was not big enough to fit everyone.
 This left a lot of people sitting on the floor, especially after one speaker was done and more people were coming in to see the 2nd speaker.
 It created a problem because most people whom watched the first speaker also wanted to see the 2nd speaker along with about 50 new people.
 (We apologized about this and the conference organizers promise to have this problem fixed next year).

 - A traffic jam was created for the entire career fair because the new people could not get into the allotted space and the line was out of the door.
 This caused a big traffic jam and what seemed like a lot of unhappy people.

 But, it was OK.
-A Few other volunteers and myself decided to just move the curtain about 5 to 10 feet towards the career fair.
+A couple of other volunteers and I decided to just move the curtain about 5 to 10 feet towards the career fair.
 The area was not being utilized and it just made sense.
 Now everyone had more room, but they didn’t have chairs.

 With that, problem solved, the speakers continued, most everyone that wanted one had a seat and the career fair continued like nothing ever happened.

 At this point, things started to calm down a little bit and I was able to mingle a bit and actually walk up to people and ask them if they needed help.
 Volunteering was quite invigorating and I must say it set a good tone for the rest of the day.

 The company I work for, Matchbox Design Group, had a table at the career fair and I was able to do a bit of talking with my coworkers at the same time as helping others.
 Before I knew it my volunteering time was over.
 I have to admit I was tired both physically and mentally after everything that was thrown my way so early in the morning.
 But, that time was over, so it was time for some lunch and to enjoy the rest of the day at the conference.
 Oh and to the event organizers, KUDOS, because just 3 hours wore me out, I cannot imagine weeks of this.